 There’ll be many dive and snorkelling boats moored at the pier so your guide will direct you to the correct one.
-Before stepping on you’ll be asked remove your footwear and place them in a basket, it’s bad luck to wear shoes on the boat and all areas have protective matting so you really won’t need them.
-If you do place your shoes in the wrong basket it’s very difficult for us to track them down although they occasionally show up on local market stalls..
+Before stepping on you’ll be asked remove your footwear and place them in a basket.
+It’s bad luck to wear shoes on the boat and all areas have protective matting so you really won’t need them.
+If you do place your shoes in the wrong basket it’s very difficult for us to track them down.
+They occasionally show up on local market stalls..
 It would be prudent to bring your least expensive footwear just in case.

 Once on-board you’ll be gently ushered upstairs to wait until all divers and equipment are present.
 You’ll be requested to wear a life jacket whilst we’re in the calm, shallow water of the bay which you’ll be able to take off when we reach the open sea and deeper water (don’t ask).
-Before departing the pier there will be a safety briefing and a roll call to ensure everyone who should be on-board is present and those who shouldn’t are chucked overboard.
+Before departing the pier there will be a safety briefing and a roll call to ensure everyone who should be on-board is present.
+Those who shouldn’t will be chucked overboard.

 The Journey To The Dive Site

-After you’ve had some breakfast it’s time to relax, both of our boats have plenty of space and you can wander around and choose a comfortable spot.
-If you’re participating in a course you’ll probably have to set your own equipment up but if you’re already certified then this will be done for you.
+After you’ve had some breakfast it’s time to relax.
+Our Phuket dive boat has plenty of space and you can wander around and choose a comfortable spot.
+If you’re participating in a course you’ll probably have to set your own equipment.
+If you’re already certified then this will be done for you.

-Even though there can be up to 50 people including staff on the boat we keep the dive groups to a maximum of four to every guide/instructor.
-Our staff are highly experienced and realise that it’s the marine life you’ve come to see and not other divers so we all try to find our own little bit of the ocean although it can occasionally get a little congested around ‘special’ sightings.
+Even though there can be up to 40 people including staff on Phuket diving trips we keep the dive groups to a maximum of four to every guide/instructor.
+Our staff are highly experienced and realise that it’s the marine life you’ve come to see and not other divers.
+So we all try to find our own little bit of the ocean although it can occasionally get a little congested around ‘special’ sightings.

-We try to be conservative as practically possible so all of the dives will feature a safety stop at the end before surfacing under your guides surface marker buoy.
-Some of our dives will bring you back to the boat and on others you can go with the current and our boat will pick you up from wherever you finish the dive, this is dependant on conditions and dive site.
+We try to be conservative as practically possible so all of the dives will feature a safety stop.
+3 minutes at 5 meters at the end before surfacing under your guides surface marker buoy.
+Some of our dives will bring you back to the boat and on others you can go with the current and our boat will pick you up from wherever you finish the dive.
+This is dependent on conditions and dive site.

-Our boat crew will assist you with getting back on board after the dive, please take of your fins, hand them to the boat crew and uses one of the two ladders to exit the water and back to your original space on the dive deck.
+Our boat crew will assist you with getting back on board after the dive.
+Please take off your fins, hand them to the boat crew and uses one of the two ladders to exit the water and back to your original space on the dive deck.
 There may be special instructions if the water is a little choppy so listen out for any additional instructions from your guide or the boat crew.
 It’s always a good idea to keep your mask on and regulator in until you’ve completely exited the water.

 In Between Dives

 You’ll have at least one hour from ending the dive until you submerge again.
 Take into consideration that you’ll be donning and doffing your kit, grabbing a bite to eat and getting a brief for the next dive, you won’t have a great deal of time.
-We do like to keep things relaxed on our boat so there’ll be nobody shouting at you to hurry up but we do have a schedule to keep so your co-operation is very much appreciated.
+We do like to keep things relaxed on our Phuket diving trips so there’ll be nobody shouting at you to hurry up.
+We do however have a schedule to keep so your co-operation is very much appreciated.